What Does a Project Manager Do? Roles and Responsibilities

 During the close of a project, project managers will:

-• Work with the client to get formal sign-off that the project is complete
+• Work with the client to get formal sign-off that the project is complete.

-• Release any resources (financial or personnel) who are no longer needed for the project
+• Release any resources (financial or personnel) who are no longer needed for the project.

-• Review the work of third-party vendors or partners to close their contracts and pay their invoices
+• Review the work of third-party vendors or partners to close their contracts and pay their invoices.

-• Archive project files for future reference and use
+• Archive project files for future reference and use.

 After the project has been completed, a post-implementation review is often used to identify key lessons learned.
 Understanding what went well, what could be done differently, and what to stop doing can help inform and improve project management practices moving forward.

-Project managers’ tasks vary substantially depending on which phases of the life cycle their projects are in.
-However, there are a number of general tasks that any good project manager can expect to perform on a daily basis.
+There are a number of general tasks that any good project manager can expect to perform on a daily basis.
+Knowing these can help you stay on track.

-Some of these responsibilities include:
+Key responsibilities include:

 • Communicating with team members: Project managers must regularly communicate with members of their team via email, phone, daily check-ins, or team meetings to determine the status of various projects and identify potential roadblocks.